 Felrath Hines was a conservator who worked in the Washington area both privately and for various Smithsonian museums.
 He also found some success as a painter.
-His work on Jack-in-the-Pulpit No. 3 may have been facilitated by his friend Caroline Keck, a prominent conservator in New York, who was also a personal friend of Georgia O'Keeffe.
+His work on Jack-in-Pulpit Abstraction - No. 5 may have been facilitated by his friend Caroline Keck, a prominent conservator in New York, who was also a personal friend of Georgia O'Keeffe.